CUBRID/cubrid-manual/en/sql/identifier.rst

 Guidelines for Creating Identifiers
 ===================================

 Table name, index name, view name, column name name, user name etc. are included in identifier.
-The guidelines for creating identifiers in the CSQL Interpreter are as follows:
+The guidelines for creating identifiers are as follows:

 *   An identifier must begin with a letter; it must not begin with a number or a symbol.
 *   It is not case-sensitive.
-*   CUBRID keywords are not allowed.
+*   :doc:`keyword` are not allowed.

 .. productionlist::
     identifier : identifier_letter [ { other_identifier }; ]